 “O you who believe!
 Do not cancel your charity by reminders of your generosity or by injury, like those who spend their substance to be seen of men but believe neither in Allah nor in the Last Day (2:264)

-Islam encourages kindness and compassion towards everyone, no matter, one’s religion, status or color.
-There is an emphasis in the Quran to be kind to one’s parents and orphans.
+Islam encourages kindness and compassion towards everyone, no matter, one’s religion, social status or ethnicity.
+There is particular emphasis in the Quran to be kind to one’s parents and orphans.

 The Prophet (saw) said: “Indeed among the believers with the most complete faith is the one who is the best in conduct and the most kind to his family.”
 (Sunan Tirmidhi, Hadith: 2612).